Breaking the HISCO Barrier: Automatic Occupational Standardization with OccCANINE: Architecture, data, and training procedure

 \subsection{Architecture}

-We make use of the CANINE architecture \citep{Clark2022CANINE}, which is a modestly sized (127 million parameter) language model based on the common transformer architecture \citep{vaswani2017attention}.
-It was pre-trained on 104 languages of wikipedia data.
-The choice of this particular architecture had a threefold motivation. \textit{First}, it is reasonable to assume some similarity between historical occupational descriptions and wikipedia. \textit{Second}, we want this to be a relatively broadly available tool, and the model is small enough, that it is possible to run (and even to do some small finetuning) on a common laptop. \textit{Third}, and most importantly in this case, the model is based on character-level tokenization.
-Most commonly tokenization happens at the word or wordpiece level.
-But for archival data, the risk is, that this will cause unnecessary model variance, when e.g. 'farmer' is mistyped as 'frmter'.
-Such (expected) variation in the data would put strain on traditional methods, but the CANINE architecture is more robust to this.
+We make use of the \textit{CANINE} architecture \citep{Clark2022CANINE}, a relatively small (127 million parameter) language model based on the transformer architecture \citep{vaswani2017attention}.
+Modest-sized models often outperform larger models in specialized prediction tasks \citep{bucher2024smallLMstill}, while also offering faster and cheaper inference. \textit{CANINE} was pre-trained on Wikipedia data across 104 languages.
+Our choice of this architecture is motivated by three factors. \textit{First}, Wikipedia pre-training ensures multilingual capabilities, and it is reasonable to assume some similarity between historical occupational descriptions and Wikipedia text. \textit{Second}, we want the model to be broadly accessible.
+It is small enough to run (and even finetune modestly) on a common laptop. \textit{Third}, the model uses character-level tokenization.
+The most commonly used tokenization approaches operate at the wordpiece level, but for archival data this can induce unnecessary model variance.
+For example, if ``farmer'' is mistyped as ``frmter,'' traditional tokenization may struggle.
+The \textit{CANINE} architecture is more robust to this type of variation.

-On top of the CANINE model, we add a classification head of size $\left[1 \times 1921\right]$, one output for each of the the 1921 potential codes in the HISCO system.\footnote{As distributed by https://github.com/cedarfoundation/hisco} The entire model architecture is illustrated in figure \ref{fig:arch1}.
-We input both the language (as context) and an occupational description.
-This is passed through the CANINE architecture and the classification head to get a vector of probabilities.
-These are then turned into specific predictions based on an optimal threshold derived in section \ref{performance}.
+Figure~\ref{fig:arch_simple} presents the practical implementation of the conceptual model in Figure~\ref{fig:concept}.
+We input an occupational description (and optionally a language). \textit{CANINE} (the \textit{``Encoder''}) is then used to obtain a numerical representation of this text string.\footnote{In our default implementation, the encoder produces a high-dimensional representation (a padded sequence of $128 \times 768$ hidden states), which can be summarized into a $768$-dimensional embedding.} These numbers are not directly interpretable, but theoretically, they represent all the information needed to decide on the most relevant HISCO code(s) for the given occupational description.
+To obtain the HISCO code(s), we have to \textit{decode} this representation.
+We do this with a \textit{``Decoder''} module that translates the numerical representation into HISCO code(s).